-Dr. Seeger is Professor of Pediatrics in the Keck School of Medicine, Director of Cancer Research Program of The Saban Research Institute, and Division Head for Basic and Translational Research of the Center for Cancer and Blood Diseases at Children’s Hospital Los Angeles whose expertise includes pre-clinical immunotherapy, biomarker development and application and early phase clinical trials.
+Dr. Seeger is Professor of Pediatrics in the Keck School of Medicine, and a member of the Cancer Research Program of The Saban Research Institute, and the Center for Cancer and Blood Diseases at Children’s Hospital Los Angeles whose expertise includes pre-clinical immunotherapy, biomarker development and application and early phase clinical trials.

 Currently, he is the Principal Investigator of a PPG, an R01, an R33, and two U10s.
 Dr. Seeger’s therapeutic research deals with immunotherapy strategies that seek to maximize natural killer (NK) cell activity with tumor cell targeting antibodies and with agents that modify the tumor microenvironment milieu to minimize NK suppressive effects of monocytes/macrophages producing IL-6 and TGFß1.

 His biomarker research, in collaboration with Dr. Shahab Asgharzadeh, has resulted in a 14-gene expression signature (TaqMan® Low Density Array, TLDA) that predicts outcome for children with high-risk metastatic neuroblastoma.
 He also has developed a second TLDA assay that quantifies expression of five neuroblastoma genes in bone marrow and blood with the ability to detect 1 tumor cell/million normal cells.